Applied AI

 Governance, Risk, and Compliance

-- •Implement independent safety controls that can pause autonomous actions when anomalies are detected or when confidence is insufficient.
+• Independent safety controls to pause autonomous actions when anomalies are detected.

 Organizational Readiness and Skills

-Successful adoption requires cross-functional alignment among reliability engineers, platform teams, data scientists, and business stakeholders.
-Invest in training on agent-based thinking, event-driven architecture, and observable engineering.
-Create operating models that blend automated remediation with human-in-the-loop oversight for high-stakes scenarios while preserving the ability to scale autonomously over time.
+Cross-functional alignment among reliability engineers, platform teams, data scientists, and business stakeholders is essential.
+Invest in training on agent-based thinking, event-driven architectures, and observability.
+Maintain operating models that blend automation with controlled human oversight for high-stakes cases.

 Metrics, Value Realization, and ROI